-BEHAVIOR / ACTION 1 ST OFFENSE 2 ND OFFENSE 3 RD OFFENSE Bullying, Intimidation, Harassment •Consequences may range from a counseling session with the Dignity Act Coordinator to a Superintendent's Hearing depending on the individual circumstances of the situation Hearing depending on the individual circumstances of the situation In extreme, excessive, abusive, etc. situations, administration may modify consequences includir the involvement of the police and/or the legal system.
-Verbal altercations between students •Minimum of conflict resolution •Continued conflict resolution and two (2) detentions •Minimum of one (1) detention Minor physical altercation between students (pushing, shoving, grabbing, etc.) •Minimum of conflict resolution and one (1) detention •Continued conflict resolution and two (2) detentions •Minimum of one (1) day in-school suspension Major physical altercation between students (punching, slapping, etc.) •Minimum of three (3) out-of- school suspension •Minimum of five (5) days out-of- school suspension with mandatory parent conference •Five (5) days out-of-school suspension with Superintendent's hearing Non-directed swearing (Depending on words used, amount, context, etc.) •Minimum of one (1) detention to five (5) days in-school suspension •Minimum of two (2) detentions to five (5) days in-school suspension •Minimum of one (1) day in-school suspension to five (5) days in- school suspension and possible parent conference In extreme, excessive, abusive, etc. situations, administration may modify consequences.
+BEHAVIOR / ACTION 1st Offense 2 ND OFFENSE 3 RD OFFENSE Bullying, Intimidation, Harassment •Consequences may range from a counseling session with the Dignity Act Coordinator to a Superintendent's Hearing depending on the individual circumstances of the situation •Consequences may range from a detention to a Superintendent's Hearing depending on the individual circumstances of the situation In extreme, excessive, abusive, the involvement of the police a xtreme, excessive, abusive, etc. situations, administration may modify consequences including involvement of the police and/or the legal system.
+Verbal altercations between students •Minimum of conflict resolution Continued conflict resolution and two (2) detentions •Minimum of one (1) detention Minor physical altercation between students (pushing, shoving, grabbing, etc.) •Minimum of conflict resolution and one (1) detention •Continued conflict resolution and two (2) detentions •Minimum of one (1) day in-school suspension Major physical altercation between students (punching, slapping, etc.) •Minimum of three (3) out-of- school suspension •Minimum of five (5) days out-of- school suspension with mandatory parent conference •Five (5) days out-of-school suspension with Superintendent's hearing Non-directed swearing (Depending on words used, amount, context, etc.) •Minimum of one (1) detention to five (5) days in-school suspension •Minimum of two (2) detentions to five (5) days in-school suspension •Minimum of one (1) day in-school suspension to five (5) days in- school suspension and possible parent conference In extreme, excessive, abusive, etc. situations, administration may modify consequences.
 Swearing directed at Staff (Depending on words used, amount, context, etc.) •Minimum of two (2) detentions to five (5) days out-of-school suspension •Minimum of one (1) day inschool suspension to five (5) days out-of-school suspension •Minimum of three (3) days in- school suspension to five (5) days out-of-school suspension and parent conference In extreme, excessive, abusive, etc. situations, administration may modify consequences.
 Inappropriate gestures Consequences may range from detention to out-of-school suspension and parent conference depending on the gestures used and the circumstances of the situation.
 Sexual harassment Consequences may range from detention to out-of-school suspension and Superintendent's hearing depending on the individual circumstances of the situation.
 Sexual misconduct Five (5) days out-of-school suspension Superintendent's hearing Police action Throwing ANYTHING in the cafeteria Consequences may range from detention to out-of-school suspension and parent conference depending on the circumstances of the situation.
-Threats WITHOUT weapon possession •Minimum one (1) detention •Minimum one (1) day in-school suspension •Minimum one (1) day out-of- school suspension Specific, graphic, well-articulated, etc. threats may result in harsher conseq consequences.
-Threats WITH weapon possession Minimum of five (5) days out-of- school suspension Police action Superintendent's hearing Minimum of five (5) days out-of- school suspension Police action Superintendent's hearing Weapon possession In-school suspension Out-of-school suspension Police action Superintendent's hearing
+Threats WITHOUT weapon possession •Minimum one (1) detention •Minimum one (1) day in-school suspension •Minimum one (1) day out-of- school suspension Specific, graphic, well-articulated, etc. threats may result in harsher consequences.
+Threats WITH weapon possession Minimum of five (5) days out-of- school suspension Police action Superintendent's hearing Minimum of five (5) days out-of- school suspension Police action Superintendent's hearing Weapon possession •In-school suspension •Out-of-school suspension •Police action •Superintendent's hearing